 The University’s quality assurance system is based around three main processes: Approval; Annual Monitoring; Periodic Review.
 These processes are used as a mechanism for assuring and maintaining the standard of the University's awards as well as the quality of the student learning experience.

 The responsibility for monitoring and reviewing academic quality and standards resides mainly with the Senate, though there are also management responsibilities to ensure that adequate resources are allocated.
-The Senate has delegated the operational aspects of approval, monitoring and review to three key committees: Undergraduate Studies Committee; Postgraduate Studies Committee; Quality and Standards Committee.
+The Senate has delegated the operational aspects of approval, monitoring and review to three key committees: Undergraduate Studies Committee; Postgraduate Studies Committee; University Committee for Quality and Standards.

 In conjunction with the Deputy Principal (Learning and Teaching), the Academic Registry has responsibility for policy development and operational matters associated with the quality and standards of the University's research, learning and teaching, awards and student learning experience.
 The Quality and Standards Committee has responsibility for approving proposed policies, on behalf of Senate.

 At a national level, the University's processes for quality (both assurance and enhancement) and standards are overseen by the Quality Assurance Agency (delegated to QAA Scotland) and the Scottish Funding Council.
 The QAA defines quality and standards as: